serenayj/nlp_lab/content/authors/shiyue/_index.md

   - Grad Students
 ---

 Shiyue Hu is pursuing a Master’s degree in Computational Linguistics at the University of Colorado Boulder.
 She has a background in linguistics and natural language processing for educational applications.
 Her current research at the LARK Lab focuses on applying AI in healthcare, including long-form clinical text summarization and mechanistic interpretability to investigate bias in large language models.
+In the future, she hopes to continue developing AI systems for healthcare applications, with an emphasis on fairness, interpretability, and improving clinical decision support.